-Fenugreek or methi seeds contain lecithin, a fat-like substance which promotes hair growth.
+Fenugreek or methi seeds contain lecithin, a fat-like substance that promotes hair growth.
 By improving the dilation of blood vessels, fenugreek seeds are thought to increase blood circulation and nutrient supply to the scalp.
 Two tablespoons of methi seeds, soaked overnight and ground into a fine paste can also help with dandruff if applied to the scalp and left on for 30 minutes before being washed off.

 Hibiscus (Hibiscus rosa-sinensis)

 Hibiscus is another herb recommended by Ayurveda that has also been scientifically validated.
-Animal studies show that that the extract of leaves and flowers of hibiscus can help with hair growth.
+Animal studies show that the extract of leaves and flowers of hibiscus can help with hair growth.
 According to the researchers, hibiscus may help hair follicles to prematurely switch from the telogen to anagen phase of hair growth.
 The leaves have been found to be more powerful than the flowers.
 Crushed leaves of hibiscus can also prevent dandruff and make your hair glossy.

 For years, Neem has been used to treat skin conditions and hair loss.
 Regular use of neem on the scalp improves blood circulation and strengthens the roots which, in turn, promotes hair growth.
 Neem is also used to treat dandruff and lice.
-When the scalp is affected by dryness, scaliness, dandruff, eczema, psoriasis and excessive sebum—the hair roots get damaged.
+When the scalp is affected by dryness, scaliness, dandruff, eczema, psoriasis, and excessive sebum—the hair roots get damaged.
 This causes hair loss.
 Neem helps battle these conditions, soothes the scalp and promotes healthy hair growth.

 You Will Need